-Conservation Northwest represents 4,000 dues-paying members and more than twelve thousand activists, supporters and online followers.
+Conservation Northwest represents more than 4,000 dues-paying members and more than twelve thousand activists, supporters and online followers.
 Staff operate in local communities and rural areas around Washington state and into southern British Columbia, as well as out of a main office in Seattle and field offices in Bellingham and Twisp.